 The difference is enough to put the covered elbow second best only to the N95 mask.
 The difference in the distance that the cloud containing aerosols travels can be accounted for by a reduction in the velocity with which the sneeze or cough is released from the mouth.

-So, the answer to the original question posed would be a resounding YES.
-The elbow (a covered one) does indeed contain many of the pesky aerosols.
+So, the answer to the original question posed in this article would be a resounding YES.
+The elbow (a covered one) does indeed contain many of those pesky aerosols.